Tilpi

-Tilpi is a village and an archaeological site within the jurisdiction of the Jaynagar police station in the Jaynagar I CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Tilpi is a village and an archaeological site within the jurisdiction of the Jaynagar Majilpur police station in the Jaynagar I CD block in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.

 History

 According to the District Census Handbook, this archeological site is located beside the Piyali river.
 “Here, beside different artefacts, remains of some ancient structures have also been discovered.
 Sunga style Terracotta artefacts, earthen wares with ornate design, toy carts with animals like elephant, ram, god-like figurines etc. have been excavated.
 The most notable item of Tilpi is a mould of elephant decorated with flower at the end of the trunk.”
 It was excavated in 2005–07.